niolabs/docs/docs/api/conventions.md

       --user 'Admin:Admin'

-Other things you might need in your header include Content-Type.
+If you are sending data with your request, you will also want to include the data's Content-Type in your header.

       -H 'Content-Type: application/json'